TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Introduction

-To address these gaps, we propose a new dataset, Tiny Robotics Object Detection~(TiROD), and a benchmark designed to evaluate the performance of continual object detection in tiny robotic platforms.
-TiROD was collected using the onboard camera of a tiny mobile robot (Fig.~\ref{fig:tirod}), capturing 5 diverse unstructured environments (both indoor and outdoor) and 13 object classes.
+To address these gaps, we propose a new vision dataset, Tiny Robotics Object Detection~(TiROD), and a benchmark designed to evaluate the performance of continual object detection for tiny robotics as illustrated in Fig.~\ref{fig:tirod}.
+TiROD was collected using the low-cost onboard camera of a small mobile robot (Fig.~\ref{fig:galaxyrvr}), capturing 5 diverse unstructured environments (both indoor and outdoor) and 13 object classes.
 This dataset provides a challenging test bed for evaluating the adaptability of object detection systems under the constraints of tiny robotics.
+While on-device training is an active area of research~\cite{lin2022device}, establishing the foundations for efficient Continual Object Detection (CLOD) on this type of data is an important prerequisite.
+To this end, all CL training and evaluation in this work are performed offline, while the robot's onboard sensor is used exclusively for data acquisition.

-Our work aims to drive the development of robust, efficient incremental object detection systems for tiny robotics, facilitating their deployment in dynamic real-world environments.
-To this end, our main contributions are: \begin{itemize} \item TiROD, a new dataset collected using a tiny mobile robot, designed to test the adaptability of object detectors across different domains and classes; \item a benchmark of popular CL strategies on this dataset with a lightweight state-of-the-art object detector, namely NanoDet~\cite{nanodet}, providing valuable insights into its performance and limitations. \end{itemize} Furthermore, we publish the data and the code\footnote[2]{\url{https://pastifra.github.io/TiROD/}} to replicate the results and to foster research in this field.
+Our work aims to facilitate the development of robust and efficient object detection systems for resource-constrained autonomous robots, enabling their deployment in challenging real-world environments.
+To this end, our main contributions are: \begin{itemize} \item TiROD, a new dataset collected using a tiny mobile robot, designed to test the performance of continual object detectors across different domains and classes; \item a benchmark of various CL strategies on two different scenarios with NanoDet~\cite{nanodet}, a popular lightweight object detector, providing valuable insights into their performance and limitations. \end{itemize}

+The data and the code are made publicly available\footnote[1]{\url{https://pastifra.github.io/TiROD}} to replicate the results and to foster further research in this field.
+We welcome and facilitate contributions on the project website to continuously expand the dataset across diverse domains, lighting conditions, and robotic platforms.

-The remainder of the paper is as follows: Sec~\ref{sec:tinyrobotics} summarises the state-of-the-art in Tiny Robotics, relevant Continual Learning for Object Detection~(CLOD) methods, and existing datasets in this area; Sec.~\ref{sec:tirod_dataset} explains how we built the TiROD dataset and designed the benchmark; Sec.~\ref{sec:experiments} presents the tested CLOD methods and the evaluation metrics, while Sec.~\ref{sec:results} illustrates and discusses the experimental results.
+The remainder of the paper is structured as follows: Sec.~\ref{sec:tinyrobotics} summarises the state-of-the-art in Tiny Robotics, relevant Continual Learning for Object Detection~(CLOD) methods, and existing datasets; Sec.~\ref{sec:tirod_dataset} explains how we built the TiROD dataset and designed the CL scenarios; Sec.~\ref{sec:methods} presents the tested CLOD methods and the evaluation metrics, while Sec.~\ref{sec:experiments} illustrates and discusses the benchmark results including a computational overhead analysis in Sec.~\ref{sec:overhead}.
 Finally, Sec.~\ref{sec:conclusions} concludes the paper.

-\section{RELATED WORK}
+\section{Related Work}